Interview: Abigail Pogrebin.

 Have you ever been hit by a lightning bolt, where you changed a major habit very suddenly, as a consequence of reading a book, a conversation with a friend, a milestone birthday, a health scare, etc.?

-I started slow-weight lifting for 30 minutes every week (lifting very heavy weights for very few reps, to the point of muscle failure), after taking a walk with Gretchen Rubin and hearing her report that this regimen made her feel stronger.
+I started slow-weight lifting for 30 minutes every week (lifting very heavy weights for very few reps, to the point of muscle failure), after taking a walk with you, Gretchen, and hearing you report that this regimen made you feel stronger.
 I’ve continued that habit for a decade now.
 [Yes!
 I converted Abby to Inform Fitness, the gym that trains Super Slow method that I "love."]
 But I have been unsuccessful when it comes to jettisoning my daily one-Diet-Coke-at-lunchtime habit.
 I stopped for a while, after a nutritionist said it was potentially bloating and dehydrating.
 But then I started again because my husband likes it and he pours the soda over ice, which makes it look good.

 Do you embrace habits or resist them?